cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

-#  SOP (Standard Operating Procedure) for compromise assessment on a web server (mostly Linux)
+#  Standard Operating Procedure for compromise assessment on a web server (mostly Linux)

 Derivated from the Incident response framework as described in NIST SP800-61 rev3 and NIST CSF.